 Gum Disease Treatment

-At our office, we treat gum disease using nonsurgical deep dental cleaning methods called scaling and root planing.
+At our South Bend, IN dental office, we treat gum disease using nonsurgical deep dental cleaning methods called scaling and root planing.
 We will gently remove any buildup of plaque or bacteria from underneath your gums and around the roots of your teeth.

 To ensure your comfort, we will numb the area before we begin.
 If you are nervous, we can also provide comfort items and dental sedation to help relieve your dental anxiety.